-With a motion of her hand Master Pearl summoned a couple of monks who came with pencils to apply the mask.
-They worked speedily, and it was not the prettiest mask Evina had seen, but suitable enough for the work he had to do.
+With a motion of her hand, Master Pearl summoned a couple of monks who came with pencils to apply the mask.
+They worked speedily and, although it was not the prettiest mask Evina had seen, it was suitable enough for the work he had to do.

-"Now off to your spaceship to await the opening of the portal," said Sherspine.
+"Now, off to your spaceship to await the opening of the portal," Sherspine said.
 "Meeting you was the greatest honor."

 The hedgehog smiled.
 "We cannot fully express our gratitude, Master Gearloose."

-Evina walked to the front door and stepped outside.
-A rush of frozen air immediately slammed his body and the shadow abruptly awoke.
-It was irritated, but didn't do anything.
+Evina walked to the front door, put on his coat, and stepped outside.
+A rush of frozen air immediately slammed his body, and The Shadow abruptly awoke.
+It was irritated but didn't do anything.
 Evina felt it would be cooperative.

-Down the side of the mountain he slid and ran towards his ship.
-He knew where it was and it was a lot faster to go this way than the way he came.
-As he climbed inside he could already see a giant circle forming in the sky.
+Down the side of the mountain, he slid.
+The moment he reached the bottom, he sprinted toward his ship.
+He knew where it was, and it was a lot faster to go this way than the way he came.
+As he climbed inside, he could already see a giant circle forming in the sky.
 The portal was opening.
-He lifted off the ground and sped towards the circle at full speed.
+He lifted off the ground and sped toward the circle at full speed.
 It glowed in a mesmerizing way, making him feel disoriented.

-With a loud whoosh and a dazzling gleam of swirling light Evina left the tooniverse and returned to Earth.
-As the portal closed he was left in darkness.
-Suddenly he felt anxiety again.
+With a loud whoosh and a dazzling gleam of swirling light, Evina left the tooniverse and returned to Earth.
+As the portal closed, he was left in darkness.
+Suddenly, he felt anxiety again.
 That was it.
 There was no going back now.
-He was stuck on Earth, alone.
-No friends could reach out to him there.
+He was stuck on Earth, alone until the end.
+No friends could reach out to him here.
 No Harry, no Gyro, no Glue Stick, no Kate, no Children of Graphite even.
-It was just Evina and the shadow.
+It was just Evina and The Shadow.

-Instinctively he pulled the wheel back as hard as he could, but it was too late.
-Before he knew what was happening the ship collided with the ground in a fiery explosion.
+He instinctively pulled the wheel back as hard as he could, but it was too late.
+Before he knew what was happening, the ship collided with the ground in a fiery explosion.

-When he came to he was face down on the ground in pain.
-He looked up and found himself in a vast empty desert.
+When Evina came to, he was face down on the ground in pain.
+He looked up and found himself in a vast, empty desert.
 Smoke was billowing from the ground behind him.
 The ship was gone.

 Dad's going to kill me, he thought.
 Actually, no he won't.
-We don't have any time left anyway.
-I guess all I can do now is walk.
+We don't have any time left, anyway.
+I guess I'll have to walk the rest of the way.

-And so he stood up and walked.
-The shadow guided him forward though he had no idea where he was headed or how long it would take to reach it.
+And so, he stood up and walked.
+The Shadow guided him forward, although he had no idea where he was headed or how long it would take to reach it.
 There was no indication of anything out here.

-Hours passed, and the first sign of daylight appeared on the horizon behind him.
+He walked through the desert for hours.
+There seemed to be no end in sight.
+The first glimmer of daylight appeared on the horizon behind him, so he knew he was going west.
 Now he saw that there was a town up ahead, and he was almost at its borders.
-He knew he looked terribly dirty but he didn't care.
+He knew he looked terribly dirty, but he didn't care.
+The mask was still intact.
 All he had to do was find a way to get out.

 Evina approached him.
 "Excuse me, sir."

-The man turned around and almost jumped seeing Evina's dirty appearance.
+The man turned around and almost jumped at seeing Evina's dirty, appearance.
 "Oh, hi.
 How may I help you?" he asked hesitantly.

-"This is Julie," said the man.
+"This is Julie," the man said.
 "I've been keeping her for a special occasion like this.
-Now promise to take good care of her, alright?"
+Now, promise to take good care of her, alright?"

 "I will," Evina promised.
 "And thank you again.
 You have no idea how much help this is."